 Flex Daily Schedules determine when to water dynamically on a zone by zone basis; intervals will adjust based on weather conditions and soil moisture estimates.

-Can I convert a Fixed Schedule to a Flex Daily Schedule?
+Can I change a Fixed Schedule to a Flex Daily Schedule?

-Yep!
-Any zone can be scheduled to run on multiple schedule types.
-We do not recommend running a zone on a Flex Daily schedule in conjunction with another schedule, as it will cancel out the Flex Daily schedule.
-This can be visually observed using the soil moisture level graphs in Flex Daily schedules.
+While any zone can be scheduled to run on multiple schedule types, we do not recommend running a zone on a Flex Daily schedule in conjunction with another schedule, as it will cancel out the Flex Daily schedule.
+This can be observed using the soil moisture level graphs in Flex Daily schedules.